 Oral administration of sorafenib was performed at a dose of 400 mg, bid.
 One treatment cycle included four-week administration.
 CT/MRI and sorafenib follow-up were performed every 4 weeks.
 Sorafenib was discontinued when patients experienced intolerable adverse events or disease progression.
 Supportive treatments were performed during the sorafenib administration, as needed.

 50-60 mL of blood were harvested for monocyte extraction.
 The collected cells were cultured in the laboratory for cell transfusion.
-DCs were transfused on the first day and CIKs were transfused on the following two days.
-Intravenous administration of 2 mg dexamethasone was given before cell transfusion.
+DCs were transfused on the

 Liver function comparison